jay-pee/Anki-Chinese-Radicals-Deck-Plus/README.md

 If you want to learn the radicals as fast as possible I would advice you to add some addition information to this cards.
 Here are some tips of what you can do:

-- Add images that you have looked up and you think it fits best to the character
+- Add images, that you have looked up and you think it fits best to the character to the deck.
-- Add an annotation that says something about the radical: Who does it look like?
-Does the ancient scripture reminds you on something? ...
+- Add an annotation that says something about the radical: How does it look like?
+Does the ancient scripture reminds you on something?
 - ...

 ## Build from Source

-1. Download the Repository
+1. Download the repository
-2. install the requirements with `pip install -r requirments.txt`
+2. Install the requirements with `pip install -r requirments.txt`
-3. install the required node module with `npm install hanzi` (will soon be substituted)
+3. Install the required node module with `npm install hanzi` (will soon be substituted)
-4. open a shell in the repository folder and run the main script (`python main.py`)
+4. Open a shell in the repository folder and run the main script (`python main.py`)

 ## Contribute

-If you have any suggestions how to improve the cards you are welcome to write an github issue at github.com/jay-pee/anki-chinese-radicals-deck-plus/issues or directly edit the scripts and make a pull request!
-Slight word of warning is that this project is still in the rapid prototyping phase.
+If you have any suggestions how to improve the cards, you are welcome to write an [github issue](https://github.com/jay-pee/Anki-Chinese-Radicals-Deck-Plus/issue) or directly edit the scripts and make a pull request!
+Slight word of warning: This project is still in the rapid prototyping phase.
 So don't expect to much from the code quality.
+Also PRs for typos in the readme are welcome.

 ## Todos